 If an ERS Resource successfully deploys during an ERS event, ERCOT will reset the failed test count to zero even if the ERS Resource had reached four consecutive test failures earlier in the SCT.

-Any suspension begins the day following the expiration of the current or most recent ERS obligation.
+Any suspension begins the day following the expiration of the term in which Demand Integration determines the fourth consecutive failure has occurred.

 Test-related suspensions of ERS Resources will last for one SCT.